WARNING • INSURANCE VERIFICATION

-Can Embassies Detect Fake Travel Insurance Documents?
+Can Embassies Detect Fake Travel Insurance?

 The short answer: Yes, and they do it more often than you think.
 Using fake insurance for a visa is one of the fastest ways to get a refusal – or a multi‑year ban.
 We expose exactly how embassies catch fraud and how to stay safe.

-Travel Insurance Quote
+Get Your Travel Insurance

 Every year, thousands of travelers submit fake or forged travel insurance documents to embassies, hoping to save money or because they don't understand the rules.
 The result is almost always the same: the fake is detected, the visa is refused, and the applicant often faces a multi‑year ban.
-In this guide, we'll show you exactly how embassies detect fake insurance, what tools they use, and how you can get verifiable, embassy‑approved coverage for just $5.

 ⚠️ Critical Warning: Submitting fake travel insurance is considered document fraud.
 In many countries, this can lead to a 5‑year or permanent visa ban, and it will appear on your immigration record forever.